VETERINARY MEDICINE 3 - 2023/4

 Successful completion of all Year 3 modules of the BVMSci programme

-The knowledge, skills and attributes to support companion, production, equine and intensive production and laboratory practice will be covered within the teaching and assessment of this module.
+The knowledge, skills and attributes to support companion, production, equine and intensive production will be covered within the teaching and assessment of this module.

 The assessment strategy is designed to provide students with the opportunity to demonstrate: • Clinical and professional skills • Problem solving skills, ability to assimilate and interpret diagnostic findings • Clinical reasoning and case-management skills at an individual/population level. • Knowledge of animal health management protocols. • Client ‘education focussed’ communication skills • Understanding of the relationships between life-stage, disease risk and preventative strategies, health and welfare. • Demonstrate day one clinical skills, in the context of simulation training and making use of live animal resources if appropriate, within a must-pass clinical skills portfolio.